sourcegraph/handbook/content/sales/onboarding/index.md

 See also [Sales onboarding logistics](https://docs.google.com/document/d/1un9fFPCBtcyWQSJtorUz20zI5LJGMTpdmmTomE9ndEM/edit).

-## Week 1
+## Getting started

-- Get familiar with the internal tools we use
+- Get familiar with the internal tools we use, if you don't have access you can request access on Slack #it-tech-ops
+  - Salesforce
+  - LinkedIn Sales Naviagtor
+  - Chorus
+  - Docusign
+  - Sendoso
+  - Outreach (Optional)
 - [Join all customer calls](joining_customer_calls.md) during this period that you can
 - Checkpoints
   - Pass a [quiz](quiz.md)